m-housh/simplecontroller/README.md

 ways depending on the query parameters.

 #### Example:

+These examples require you to have some models saved in the database.

 - Get the first 10 `Foo`'s `http://localhost:8080/foo?limit=10`
 - Get `Foo`'s 2 and 3: `http://localhost:8080/foo?startIndex=1&limit=2`